 Smartsheet Tender Offer Securities Class Action

 Since the tender offer, the Insight entities liquidated all of their shares in Smartsheet, and Ryan Hinkle is no longer a member of Smartsheet’s Board.
-Plaintiff seeks to recover, on behalf of the class, all of the profits that the Insight entities realized as a result of their breaches of the WSSA.
+In filing this lawsuit, Plaintiffs were seeking to recover, on behalf of the class, all of the profits that the Insight entities realized as a result of their breaches of the WSSA.

 Below are copies of Plaintiff’s complaint and the Court’s order denying the defendants’ motion to dismiss, which the Court issued on May 1, 2020.

 If you have further questions, you can reach us by contacting any of the attorneys listed on left side of this page by clicking their profile and sending them an email.